Reform of the schooling system of CBSE

 2. Demand to reduce the Average age of teachers in schools

 The average age of a teacher in any school in India is 42, this means that the age gap between a student and a teacher seriously hampers their communication with them and creates a severe generation gap, this means that children are often afraid to approach their respective teachers about everyday problems.
 The NCERT needs to hire younger teachers with good qualifications for government schools in India and private schools need to do the same.

-Armaan Singh Ahluwalia needs your help with “The head of research and training at CBSE: Reform of the schooling system of CBSE”.
-Join Armaan Singh and 484 supporters today.
+Armaan Ahluwalia needs your help with “The head of research and training at CBSE: Reform of the schooling system of CBSE”.
+Join Armaan and 510 supporters today.